 Here is the cover of my first work, One Continuous Picnic, a gastronomic history of Australia, which appeared in 1982, with a new edition in 2007.
-It was inspired by living for a year in a former watermill down an ancient Roman road near Radda-in-Chianti in Italy, and then setting up a restaurant in another Tuscan town, Bacchereto.
+It was inspired by living for a year in a former watermill down an ancient Roman road near Radda-in-Chianti in Italy, and then setting up the Cantina di Toia restaurant in another Tuscan town, Bacchereto.
 The contrast with my own country was so sensual, important and revelatory that he wrote about his own industrialised country’s “history without peasants”.
 Jennifer Hillier and I ran the ground-breaking Uraidla Aristologist restaurant in the Adelaide Hills for 15 years, and I kept up gastronomical research.
 Here is a list of my books.

 For blog essays, hit the Posts & Essays button (sometimes it’s above).
 To keep up with the latest, hit the Follow button (also, sometimes upper-right).

 And to contact Michael Symons, email firstname.lastname@example.org, or fill in the form: